-Everyone wonders if his or her prayers are being heard, and that is where "The Communion of Saints" comes in.
+Everyone wonders if their prayers are being heard, and that is where "The Communion of Saints" comes in.
 Because of life's rigors, our prayers cease at times; but the Saints, in heaven with God, can pray for us unceasingly: What a help!

-Jesus did, undoubtedly, reign in the heart and mind of Mabel Riggs Dunfee, my maternal grandmother, and a Presbyterian from West Virginia.
+Jesus did, undoubtedly, reign in the heart and mind of Mabel Riggs Dunfee, my maternal grandmother and a Presbyterian from West Virginia.
 If I had to put my finger on someone who shaped my life through her faithful prayers, it would be Mabel.
 Even today, when I see a pink sky, my thoughts recall how Grandmother wanted to float away on a pink cloud when she died.
-Well she lived to be nearly 102, and did just about float away on a cloud when she passed; so each pink sky reminds me of her presence and prayers for me.
+Well, she lived to be nearly 102 when she passed, so each pink sky reminds me of her presence and prayers for me.

-When Helen died, I needed to know that she was with Jesus, but I did not know how I could find out.
+When Helen died, I needed to know that she was with Jesus, but I did not know how to find out.
 As I knew Mabel was in heaven, I tried an experiment to prove Helen’s location via my daughter Hannah.
-Hannah, our third child, was at Eastern Washington University near Spokane WA, and I was very concerned about her spiritual condition.
+Hannah, our third child, was at Eastern Washington University near Spokane, WA, and I was very concerned about her spiritual condition.
 Without knowing much about The Communion of Saints, as I was not a Catholic at the time, I said to Mabel, “If Helen is up there with you, I want the two of you to get together and pray that Hannah will ask Jesus into her heart.”
-Within two weeks, Hannah made Jesus her Savior, and I knew that Helen was now part of the Communion of Saints.
+Within two weeks, Hannah made Jesus her Savior, and I knew that Helen was now part of Saints' Communion.

-So when I came into the Catholic Church in 2009, I began to understand that I have an army of prayer warriors.
+So when I came into the Catholic Church in 2009, I understood that I have an army of prayer warriors.
 The Catechism of the Catholic Church states it thus: 956–

 "Being more closely united to Christ, those who dwell in heaven fix the whole Church more firmly in holiness….
-They do not cease to intercede with the Father for us, as they proffer the merits which they acquired on earth through the one mediator between God and men, Christ Jesus….
+They do not cease to intercede with the Father for us, as they proffer the merits they acquired on earth through the one mediator between God and men, Christ Jesus….
 So by their fraternal concern is our weakness greatly helped.”
-Or as St. Dominic, dying to his brothers stated, “Do not weep, for I shall be more useful to you after my death and I shall help you then more effectively than during my life”
+Or as St. Dominic, dying to his brothers, stated, “Do not weep, for I shall be more useful to you after my death, and I shall help you then more effectively than during my life.”

 Martha Wild King, M.Ed., Author